-Yoox’s approach proved that video can play a powerful role in getting potential customers over the line: the campaign drove thousands of conversions, six-figure sales results, and had an average view-through rate of 37%,2 which was 23% higher than the average view-through rate for video ads in the e-commerce industry.3 In fact, the campaign was so effective that the team plans to use it as part of their always-on strategy moving forward.
+Yoox’s approach proved that video can play a powerful role in getting potential customers over the line: the campaign drove thousands of conversions, six-figure sales results and had an average view-through rate of 37% 2, which was 23% higher than the average view-through rate for video ads in the e-commerce industry 3.
+In fact, the campaign was so effective that the team plans to use it as part of their always-on strategy moving forwards.

 Four tips for your next direct response video campaign

-1. Let consumer behavior guide your creative hook
+1. Let consumer behaviour guide your creative hook

 Since the first five seconds of a TrueView ad are not skippable, you have 100% of users paying attention.
-These opening moments are your chance to hook the audience and show them that your ad is relevant so they keep watching.
-In other words, not just any creative will do—it must tap into a true insight for your audience.
-Yoox did this by tapping into two obsessions of its fashion-forward target audience—exclusivity and impulse buying.
+These opening moments are your chance to hook the audience and show them that your ad is relevant so that they keep watching.
+In other words, not just any creative will do – it must tap into a true insight for your audience.
+Yoox did this by tapping into two obsessions of its fashion-forward target audience – exclusivity and impulse buying.
 The first few seconds of each ad made clear that users had a one-of-a-kind shopping opportunity, but had to act fast.